 - The Association preference is that, where possible, outdoor compressor units shall be ground mounted in lieu of a wall mount.
-Units can only be installed on front, rear and/or side elevations depending on the specific building type in accordance with a pre-approved location matrix maintained by the Association that is available from the Management office.
-In the event a ground location is not a pre-approved option on that matrix, the Association has identified primary and secondary locations for wall mounted compressor units.
-The Maintenance Director or the Assistant Maintenance Director can assist the Owner in identifying wall mount locations in accordance with specifications.
-A copy of the Association's approved wall mount location(s) in accordance with the specifications for the Owner's building type can be obtained from the Management office. - Ground mounted compressor units located along the front building elevation shall be placed adjacent to the façade within 10 feet of the front door (measured along the façade) and shall not visually obstruct any window. - For Ground mounted compressor units for 3104 Wellington, 3106 Ravensworth, 3623 Greenway, 3604 Valley, and 1622 Ripon may be located along the rear of the building adjacent to the façade of the laundry room beneath their residence.
+Units can be installed on front, rear and/or side elevations depending on the specific building type.
+In the event a ground location is not available, the Association has identified primary and secondary locations for wall mounted compressor units.
+The Maintenance Director or the Assistant Maintenance Director can assist the Owner in identifying possible wall mount locations and/or a copy of the Association's pre-approved wall mount location(s) for the Owner's building type can be obtained from the Management office. - Ground mounted compressor units located along the front building elevation shall be placed adjacent to the façade within 10 feet of the front door (measured along the façade) and shall not visually obstruct any window. - For Ground mounted compressor units for 3104 Wellington, 3106 Ravensworth, 3623 Greenway, 3604 Valley, and 1622 Ripon may be located along the rear of the building adjacent to the façade of the laundry room beneath their residence.
 The unit shall be located along the rear-facing wall of the building and shall be placed such that the unit is immediately adjacent to the ground-level residence that shares an interior wall with the laundry room.
-Only for these specific installations, all lines shall exit the building through a single penetration through common element building space areas that may not be altered for any other project or installation as described in Section III.5 of the contractor information portion of the specifications, subject to review and approval by Association staff in advance of the application. - A ground mounted compressor unit for 1634 Preston may be located along the rear of the building adjacent to the façade of the laundry room beneath the residence.
-The unit shall be located along the rear-facing wall of the building and shall be placed such that the unit is located between the downspout and the crawlspace hatch, and must be a minimum of 8" from both the downspout and the hatch.
-Only for this specific installation, all lines shall exit the building through a single penetration through common element building space areas that may not be altered for any other project or installation as described in Section III.5 of the contractor information portion of the specifications, subject to review and approval by Association staff in advance of the application. - Wall mounted compressor units shall be mounted to the exterior wall at a minimum of 8 feet off the ground and in accordance with the approved Masonry Wall Repairs/Infill and Bracket Mount Specifications. - The Owner is responsible for contacting "Miss Utility" or other utility locating service to confirm the locations of public and Parkfairfax owned underground utilities in the vicinity of the proposed outdoor compressor unit location. - Ground mounted compressor units shall not be located over underground utilities or gutter drains. - In the event that the utilities are incorrectly marked or the contractor installs the unit too close to utility or gutter drain locations, the Owner is responsible for any costs associated with moving the outdoor compressor unit if required for future access to the underground utilities or gutter drainage systems.
+Only for these specific installations, all lines shall exit the building through a single penetration through common element building space areas that may not be altered for any other project or installation as described in Section III.5 of the contractor information portion of the specifications, subject to review and approval by Association staff in advance of the application. - For Ground mounted units for 1575 MT Eagle, 3714 Gunston Road, 3282 Martha Custis, 3524 Martha Custis, 3470 Martha Custis and 3592 Martha Custis may be located along the rear of the building adjacent to the façade of the laundry room 2 stories beneath their residence.
+The unit shall be located along the rear-facing wall of the building and shall be placed such that the unit is immediately adjacent to the ground-level residence that shares an interior wall with the laundry room.
+Only for these specific installations will the line set be allowed to be installed within a HVAC Line Set Cover mounted directly to the building allowing for the run to extend up to and enter the 3rd level units through a single penetration.
+The same general specifications in section 4 regarding electrical and condensate lines will apply here as well. - Wall mounted compressor units shall be mounted to the exterior wall at a minimum of 8 feet off the ground and in accordance with the approved Masonry Wall Repairs/Infill and Bracket Mount Specifications.

+- The Owner is responsible for contacting "Miss Utility" or other utility locating service to confirm the locations of public and Parkfairfax owned underground utilities in the vicinity of the proposed outdoor compressor unit location. - Ground mounted compressor units shall not be located over underground utilities or gutter drains. - In the event that the utilities are incorrectly marked or the contractor installs the unit too close to utility or gutter drain locations, the Owner is responsible for any costs associated with moving the outdoor compressor unit if required for future access to the underground utilities or gutter drainage systems.